adamwulf/DrawUI/README.md

 ### Step 3: Render

-Multiple renderers can be installed on a single `MMDrawView`.
+Multiple renderers can process a single `MMDrawModel`.
 After every touch, the model is updated and renderers are notified of the changes and given a chance to update.
 Some renderers might immediately render the changes (for instance, a background thumbnail generator), while some might
 `setNeedsDisplayInRect:`  for the affected area (see `SmartDrawRectRenderer`).